-Professor Claudia M. Buch is the Vice President of the Deutsche Bundesbank.
-She is responsible for the Financial Stability Department, the Statistics Department and the Audit Department, and she is a member of the German Financial Stability Committee.
-Prior to joining the Bundesbank in May 2014, she was the President of the Institute for Economic Research (IWH) in Halle (2013-2014), Professor of Economics at the Otto von Guericke University Magdeburg (2013-2014) and at the University of Tübingen (2004-2013), and the Director of the Institute for Applied Economic Research (IAW) in Tübingen (2005-2013).
-From 2012-2014 she was a member of the German Council of Economic Experts.
+Professor Claudia M. Buch is the Vice President of the Deutsche Bundesbank, responsible for the Directorates General Banking and Financial Supervision, Financial Stability, Audit, and Administration.
+She is a member of the German Financial Stability Committee and the Bundesbank’s G20 and G7 Deputy.
+Prior to joining the Bundesbank in May 2014, she was the President of the Institute for Economic Research (IWH) in Halle (2013-2014), Professor of Economics at University Magdeburg (2013-2014) and at the University of Tübingen (2004-2013), and the Director of the Institute for Applied Economic Research (IAW) in Tübingen (2005-2013).
+From 2012-2014, she was a member of the German Council of Economic Experts.
 She studied at the Universities of Bonn and Kiel, and she worked at the Kiel Institute for World Economics.
-Her fields of specialisation are international finance and macroeconomics, international financial markets, financial integration, business cycles and employment volatility, international banking and foreign direct investment.
+Her fields of specialisation are international banking and banking regulation, financial stability, financial integration, and foreign direct investment.

 VoxEU Column